Marine Biology Semester

 - $50 application fee payable to USC/SCMI.
 This fee is non-refundable.

 Qualified students are accepted on a first-come, first-served basis.
 The CSU Marine Biology Semester is an Upper division program that is designed for students who have completed their lower division coursework in Biology.
-For Fall 2017, after screening by the OSI faculty, registration will be through California State University Long Beach (CSULB).
-CSULB students will register directly through that campus.
-Other CSU students will need to fill out the Intrasystem Visitor Enrollment form, which will enable registration through CSULB.
+For Fall 2018, after screening by the CSUN faculty, registration will be through California State University Northridge (CSUN).
+CSUN students will register directly through that campus.
+Other CSU students will need to fill out the Intrasystem Visitor Enrollment form, which will enable registration through CSUN.
 Units may then be transferred to the appropriate campus.
-Non-CSU students will need to register through CSULB’s Open University Program.
+Non-CSU students will need to register through CSUN’s Open University Program.

 Application and additional information can be obtained by contacting: